The Other Boleyn Girl (2008 film)

 The Other Boleyn Girl is a 2008 historical romantic drama film directed by Justin Chadwick.
 The screenplay by Peter Morgan was adapted from Philippa Gregory’s 2001 novel of the same name.

-It is a fictionalised account of the lives of 16th-century aristocrats Mary Boleyn, one-time mistress of King Henry VIII, and her sister, Anne, who became the monarch's ill-fated second wife, though the film does not represent history accurately.
+It is a fictionalised account of the lives of 16th-century English aristocrats Mary Boleyn, mistress of King Henry VIII, and her sister, Anne, who became the monarch's ill-fated second wife.